vignesh-prakasam/calltracker/README.md

 # Call Tracker Pro

 A professional web-based call tracking application powered by Twilio Voice SDK.
-Track, manage, and analyze your phone calls with a modern, responsive interface.
+Make calls, track, and analyze your phone calls with a modern, responsive interface.

 ## Features